Pair QuizHack

-QuizHack gives students AI chat that stays tied to the coursework page, notes, and class documents so follow-up questions feel useful instead of disconnected.
+QuizHack keeps AI chat tied to quiz questions, notes, and class documents so follow-up questions stay in context.

 Most AI chat tools work well for broad questions, but coursework often needs something more local.
 Students do not just need an explanation.
 They need an explanation tied to the exact prompt, the current assignment, and often the notes or class documents that define the course context.
 A detached chat tab makes that harder because every follow-up requires rebuilding the situation from scratch.